arayabrain/space-engineers-ai-spaceship-generator/README.md

 <p align="center">
   <img src="media/UI_usermode_preview.jpg" alt="ui_usermode_preview" height="300"/>
 </p>
-The default mode for the app outside of the user study period.
+The default mode for the app (outside of the user study period).
 The AI generates an initial "population" of spaceships (top left).
 When a spaceship is selected from the population it is visualised (top middle) and its properties are displayed (top right).
 You can choose to "evolve" a new set of spaceships based on either the selected spaceship or a random spaceship (the "evolution" process tries to construct new spaceships based on an existing spaceship).
 You can also re-initialise the population of spaceships.

 ### AI Spaceship Generator (user study mode)
 <p align="center">
   <img src="media/UI_userstudy_preview.jpg" alt="ui_userstudy_preview" height="300"/>
 </p>
-The default mode for the app during the user study period.
+The default mode for the app (during the user study period).
 You evolve spaceships for a fixed number of iterations, for different configurations of the AI system.
 At the end of the user study, the app automatically switches to user mode.
 The data collected from the user study will be used to improve the AI system in the next app release.

 ### AI Spaceship Generator (developer mode)
 <p align="center">